How to Earn Links and Engagement with Link Magnets without Investing Countless ⏳Hours

 any other DIY, etc. They make a great content update if you already have something without video.

-As you can see; resource pages and video are some of the easy content upgrades experts consider to be low threshold and relatively easy to implement.
-After all, every smartphone makes high-quality video now.
+As you can see; resource pages and video are some of the easy content upgrades experts consider to be the low threshold and relatively easy to implement.
+After all, every smartphone makes a high-quality video now.

 Despite that, I still think that the easiest way to get links and stay on top of Google for years when it comes to informational queries is answers to specific questions.
 For bigger campaigns, the pillar content model works great to connect a series of focused informational queries with a large parent topic.
 In a way, pillar content and cluster content meets in the middle between my method and Brian Dean’s method.

 When you can add a resource list or a video manual you are of course even more likely to earn links and rank high.

 Last but not least many thanks to the many US followers who helped me understand the difference between a carpet and a rug!

 Keyword research is never complete without a native speaker who can explain the intricacies of local language use.

 My next post will deal with improving existing assets so stay tuned or rather come back for more!

 Until then: how are you creating linkable assets and link magnets?
 Please add your ideas in the comment section or on social media!